mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 MAINWORLD
-The system mainworld, Thanber, is a mid-sized rocky world (diameter 7,684 kilometres) that orbits Than in its innermost orbit.
+The system mainworld, Thanber, is a mid-sized rocky world (diameter 7,684 kilometers) that orbits Than in its innermost orbit.
 The orbit is so close that Thanber is tidally-locked, with one side of the planet constantly facing the star; a Thanber year is only 19 standard days.
 Temperatures in the high desert of the hot pole can reach 45°C at the